PennLINC/aslprep/docs/quickstart.rst

 One way to process these data would be to call *ASLprep*  like this::

-     $aslprep  \
+    aslprep  \
     /path/to/inputs /path/to/outputs participant  \
     --fs-license-file /path/to/license.txt

 For any other options see the usage notes >  :ref:`Usage`